-The associate in applied science (AAS) in electronic engineering technology, the associate in applied science (AAS) degree in aeronautical engineering technology and the bachelor of science (BS) degree in electronic engineering technology, as well as the bachelor of science (BS) degree in mechanical engineering technology, are accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET, www.abet.org (BS) in Mechatronic Engineering is accredited by Engineering Accreditation Commission (EAC) of ABET.
+The associate in applied science (AAS) in electronic engineering technology, the associate in applied science (AAS) degree in aeronautical engineering technology and the bachelor of science (BS) degree in electronic engineering technology, as well as the bachelor of science (BS) degree in mechanical engineering technology, are accredited by the Engineering Technology Accreditation Commission (ETAC) of the Accrediting Board of Engineering and Technology (ABET), www.abet. org (BS) in Mechatronic Engineering is accredited by Engineering Accreditation Commission (EAC) of ABET.
 This board is a specialized accrediting agency recognized by the US secretary of education and by the Commission on Higher Education Accreditation.